citiususc/DepPattern/README.md

 # DepPattern parsers and grammar compiler

-Author:
-Pablo Gamallo, Isaac González, Marcos Garcia, César Piñeiro Grupo ProLNat@GE, CiTIUS,
-University of Santiago de Compostela,
-Galiza

 ## DESCRIPTION
-This software contains 4 default syntactic parsers for 4 languages (English, Spanish, Galician, and Portuguese), as well as MetaRomance, a multilingual parser suited for Romance languages.
+This software contains four rule-based and dependency-based syntactic parsers for 4 languages (English, Spanish, Galician, and Portuguese), as well as MetaRomance, a multilingual parser suited for Romance languages.
 The parsers were implemented in PERL and are stored in the `parsers` file.
-They were generated from test grammars, stored in the folder 'grammars'.
+They were generated from dependency grammars, stored in the folder 'grammars'.

 The software also contains a compiler (compi-beta.rb), implemented in Ruby, which generate parsers in PERL from DepPattern grammars.
 To write formal grammars using DepPattern, please, look up the [tutorial of the formal grammar](http://gramatica.usc.es/pln/tools/deppattern/html_tutorial/tutorialGrammar.html).
 Besides, the software provides the PoS tagger of [Linguakit](https://github.com/citiususc/Linguakit), also developed by our group.